Far from being "barren",

 the Pine Barrens were once bustling with activity from lumber mills,

-Some have been preserved and offer a wonderful way
+result.
+Some have been preserved and offer a wonderful way to spend

 This is a recreated maritime village set on the Tuckerton